 Becoming a distribution and education program

-The Safe Riders Program is currently accepting applications for the Child Safety Seat Distribution and Education Program.
-Applications will be screened for the following:
+When the Safe Riders Program accepts applications for the Child Safety Seat Distribution and Education Program they will be screened for the following:

-- Applying organizations must have at least one Child Passenger Safety Technician (CPST) on staff.
-The CPST must serve as the primary or secondary contact.
+- Applying organizations must have at least two Child Passenger Safety Technician (CPST) on staff.
+The CPST must serve as the primary and secondary contact.
 The technician number must be provided with the application.
 For information on the certification process, please visit http://cert.safekids.org/.

 - Organizations and staff working on the distribution program must be available during regular business hours, Monday through Friday from 8:00 am until 5:00 pm, year round.
 Organizations that are closed for more than 2 weeks at a time are not eligible.